titanml/helm-charts/operator-lifecycle-manager/CONTRIBUTING.md

 ### Using a Specific Operator Version

-When you install the `InferenceStack` CR you need to specify the version of the Operator you want to reconcile the CR.
+When you install the `InferenceStack` CR you need to specify the major version of the Operator you want to reconcile the CR.
 This is done by setting the `operatorVersion` label on the CR.

 ```yaml
 apiVersion: models.takeoff.co/v1alpha1